astralfrontier/creative-universe/content/blog/principles-of-arise-map-creation.md

 - A-type maps.
 The terrain rises from a low outer ring to an elevated center.
 This can be a map built around a tower, hill, or some other singular feature.
 - V-type maps.
 The terrain is a valley between two or more elevated sections.
 This can represent an alleyway in a city.
 - L-type maps.
-These rise from low terrain on one side of the map to high terrain on the other.
+Inclines where the low and high terrain are on opposite sides of the map.
 The anchor point for elevation can be on one side, or it can be in a corner.
+This can be the slope of a hill or a collapsed basement.
 - S-type maps.
 These intermingle high and low terrain, as in a set of canyons or small buildings on either side of a road.

 **Chokepoints, Cover, and Catwalks**.
 It's uncommon for a map to have an actual chokepoint - a place